adcastex/cvaNaiveBayes/README.md

 This R package was developed by Cyrielle, Victor and Adrien.
 It can be used to create a Naive Bayes model of the categorical type.
 This package was developed under R for use on R. It has been developed as an R6 class.

+[click here](https://github.com/victorsigogneau/shiny-app-NBC/) to find the git for the shiny application.

 ## Library import

+The first step in using the package is to install it.
+There are two ways to install it:
+- The first is to go through the .tar.gz file.
+To do this, you first need to clone the git folder.
+Then, using Rstudio's Install feature, you can select the .tar.gz file.
+If you do, Studio will install the library.
+- L'autre option consist a télécharger le package directement depuis GitHub.
+Pour faire cela vous devrais installer la librairie devtools et exécuter la commande suivante: ``remotes::install_github("adcastex/cvaNaiveBayes",dependencies = TRUE, force = TRUE)``

 ## Library functions